Will-Griffiths-Ireland/Memoria/README.md

 ### **Planning Overview:**

-My aim with the game was to create something simple and engaging for younger children to develop visual memory
+My aim with the game was to create something simple and engaging for younger children to develop visual memory skills.

-* Smooth minimalist
-* Captivate the user and sell the dream of living on Mars
-* Bold minimalist design
+* ?
-* Highly responsive from ultra-wide desktops down to mobile phones

 ### **Target Audiences:**